nestipy/nestipy/site/index.md

 # Introduction

 **Nestipy** is a Python framework inspired by NestJS and built on top of **FastAPI** or **Blacksheep**.
 It adheres to NestJS's modular architecture, offering a structured approach to developing APIs that's intuitive and enjoyable.
-With **Nestipy**, developers can create scalable and maintainable APIs effortlessly.
-The framework embraces key features like dependency injection, type annotations, decorators, and code generation, facilitating the creation of clean and testable codebases.
+With Nestipy, developers can create scalable and maintainable APIs effortlessly.
+The framework embraces key features like dependency injection, type annotations, decorators, and code generation, facilitating the creation of clean and testable codebases.<br/>
-While not a direct translation of NestJS to Python, **Nestipy** is tailored specifically for Python developers, including data scientists, analysts, and engineers.
-Its goal is to empower them in crafting robust and efficient APIs for their data-centric applications.
-Notably, **Nestipy** extends its functionality to support **GraphQL** through integration with **Strawberry**.
-This allows developers to harness the power and flexibility of GraphQL within the **Nestipy** framework.
+Notably, Nestipy extends its functionality to support **GraphQL** through integration with **Strawberry**.
+This allows developers to harness the power and flexibility of GraphQL within the Nestipy framework.

 ### Installation

 To get started, you can either scaffold the project with the **Nestipy CLI**.

 ```bash

 pip install nestipy-cli
 nestipy new project-name
 ```

+## Documentation

+In this documentation, we solely highlight the distinctions between <strong>Nestipy</strong> and <strong>
+NestJS</strong>.
+However, you can refer to the <b>[NestJS documentation ](https://docs.nestjs.com/)</b>  for all concepts.

 ## Contributing